-A fairy tale chateau complete with moat, towering stone spires and looming oak doors has been saved thanks to the generosity and appreciation of thousands of complete strangers.
+A fairy tale chateau complete with moat, towering stone spires and looming oak doors has been saved and is open to visitors thanks to the generosity and appreciation of thousands of complete strangers.

-According to Dartagnans, each contributor was given the opportunity to become a shareholder through an investment of at least 50 euros (about $60).
-The almost 10,000 people who donated to the growing pool of 753,161 euros ($888,000) will now also determine the chateau's future after restoration.
+According to the crowdfunding platform Dartagnans.fr, each contributor was given the opportunity to become a shareholder through an investment of at least 50 euros (about $60).
+Thousands of people around the world donated a total of more than 2 million euros.

 Constructed in the early 13th century, the Château de la Mothe-Chandeniers was originally the stronghold of the Bauçay family, lords of Loudun.
 It was taken twice by the English during the Middle Ages and later transitioned into a hotspot for French aristocracy.
 As a result, it was once again ransacked during the French Revolution.
 In 1809, a wealthy businessman named François Hennecart purchased the castle with an aim to return it to its former glory.
 Over a century later, it was once again abandoned after a fire destroyed much of its contents, including a library of rare books, ancient tapestries and antique furniture.